oneapi-community/awesome-oneapi/README.md

 * [Alice](https://github.com/intel/dffml/tree/alice/entities/alice/) - We are writing a tutorial for an open source project on how we build an AI to work on the open source project as if she were a remote developer.
 Bit of a self fulfilling prophecy but who doesn't love an infinite loop now and again.

 ### Tools and Development
-* [Substrate OSPray Studio](https://github.com/substrate-ospray-studio) Cloud-based rendering service, or a Rendering as a Service (RaaS), using Amazon AWS running OSPRay Studio.
 * [ArrayFire - oneAPI Backend](https://github.com/arrayfire/arrayfire) - ArrayFire is a general-purpose tensor library that simplifies the process of software development for the parallel architectures found in CPUs GPUs and other hardware acceleration devices.
 This project is to develop a oneAPI backend to the library which currently supports CUDA OpenCL and x86.
 * [Open-source Scientific Applications and Benchmarks](https://github.com/zjin-lcf/oneAPI-DirectProgramming) - This repository contains a collection of data-parallel programs for evaluating oneAPI direct programming.
 Each program is written with CUDA SYCL and OpenMP target offloading.
 Intel® DPC++ Compatibility Tool (DPCT) can convert a CUDA program to a SYCL program.
 * [TAU Performance System](https://github.com/UO-OACISS/tau2) - The TAU Performance System® supports profiling and tracing of programs written using the Intel OneAPI.
 Intel OneAPI provides two interfaces for programming - OpenCL and DPC++/SYCL for CPUs and GPUs.
 TAU supports both - the OpenCL profiling interface and Intel Level Zero API to observe performance.
 * [TornadoVM](https://github.com/beehive-lab/TornadoVM) - TornadoVM is an open-source software technology that automatically accelerates Java programs on multi-core CPUs GPUs and FPGAs.
 * [toyBrot](https://gitlab.com/VileLasagna/toyBrot) - toyBrot is a raymarching fractal generator that is used both as a  simple benchmarking tool and a study tool for parallelisation.
 The code is is implemented with over 10 different technologies including Intel TBB ISPC and SYCL (with support for oneAPI)
 * [HPCToolKit](http://hpctoolkit.org/) - HPCToolkit is an open-source performance tool that is in some respects similar to VTune though it also works on Power and ARM architectures.
 It also works on NVIDIA and AMD GPUs.
 Our aim is to also use it for performance analysis of Intel GPUs with Intel’s OpenCL to our targets as a prelude to A0
 ## Energy

 * [A DPC++ Backend for the OCCA Portability Framework](https://github.com/libocca/occa) - OCCA—an open source portable and vendor neutral framework for parallel programming on heterogeneous platforms—is used by mission critical computational science and engineering applications of public and private sector organizations including the U.S. Department of Energy and Shell.